Lurpassarn/Prodbekr-k/README.md

 The script creates `SM25_with_times.json`, `SM27_with_times.json` and `SM28_with_times.json` with additional fields `productionTimeNormal` and `productionTimeSaxning`.

-## Manual Planner
+## Order Reordering

-Open `planner.html` from the start page to build custom schedules.
-Features include:

-* Choose which machine to load orders for
-* Drag and drop orders to arrange a custom sequence
-* Add your own order using the input form
-* Save the sequence under a name and load it later
-* Generate a shift schedule using the same calculations as the machine pages
+Each machine page now lets you reorder the planned orders directly.
+Drag and drop orders between shifts or within a shift to update the schedule.
+Any custom sequences you save are still available in the plan selector on the machine pages.

 Saved plans appear in a selector on each machine page so you can view the generated schedule or one of your custom plans.